diecast/diecast/readme.md

     .build();
 ```

-Here's a `"post index"` rule which will create an index of the posts:
+Here's a `"post index"` rule which will create an index of the posts.
+Note that we're no longer using `bind::select`.
+Here we're using `bind::create` instead, which creates an `Item` in the bind that represents the creation of a file without reading from one first.

 ``` rust
 let posts_index =